 (3) Disposal of agricultural waste generated on the premises if the following conditions are observed:

-(b) The fire does not create a visibility hazard on the roadways, railroad tracks, or air fields;
+(b) The smoke does not create a visibility hazard on roadways, railroad tracks, or air fields.

-(d) The wastes are stacked and dried to provide the best practicable condition for efficient burning; and
+(d) The wastes are stacked and dried to provide the best practicable condition for efficient burning.

 (e) No materials are burned which contain rubber, grease, asphalt, liquid petroleum products, plastics or building materials.

 (4) Recognized horticultural, silvicultural (forestry), range management, prairie and grassland management, invasive species management, or wildlife management practices, if all of the following conditions are met: